tlenex/node-busmq/README.md

 ##### channel#end()

 End the channel.
 No more messages can be pushed or consumed.
-This also caused the peer to diconnect from the channel and close the message queues.
+This also caused the peer to disconnect from the channel and close the message queues.

 ##### channel#isBound()